J3SSY-ANDU/AI-Driven-Code-Reviewer/README.md

 # 🚀 AI-Driven Code Reviewer

-This project is an **AI-powered code reviewer** that analyzes, detects issues, and suggests improvements for Python and other programming languages.
-The backend is built with **FastAPI** and integrates OpenAI's API, while the frontend is a **React-based UI** for submitting and displaying reviewed code.
+This project is a Python-specific AI-powered code reviewer that analyzes code, detects issues, and returns a fixed version of the code.
+The backend is built with **FastAPI** and integrates **OpenAI's API**, while the frontend is a **React-based UI** for submitting and displaying the corrected code.

 ---